Love in the Villa: Plot

-Third-grade teacher Julie Hutton is fascinated with Verona as it is the setting for William Shakespeare's Romeo and Juliet.
-In an effort to explain why she is so excited for the trip, she unsuccessfully tries to expose her students to the centuries-old love story.
+Minneapolis-based teacher Julie Hutton holds a deep fascination for William Shakespeare's Romeo and Juliet.
+She is about to go on a long-awaited trip to Verona with her boyfriend Brandon of four years.
+In an effort to explain her excitement, she unsuccessfully tries to expose her third-grade students to the centuries-old love story.

-Julie goes over in great deal the itinerary she has planned out for the long-awaited trip to Verona with her boyfriend Brandon of four years.
-Overwhelmed, he abruptly ends their relationship.

-Julie therefore finds herself traveling alone for what she had hoped would be a week of romance.
-After an uncomfortable flight in economy class, her bags are lost and she has a stressful taxi ride with Uberto.
+When she presents Brandon with an hour-by-hour itinerary for their entire stay, he is overwhelmed and ends their relationship.
+Julie finds herself traveling alone for what she had hoped would be a week of romance.
+After an uncomfortable flight in economy class, her bags are lost and she has a harrowing taxi ride in a tiny FIAT car.

-On arrival at the villa, Julie finds it has been double-booked as it was advertised on two different apartment-sharing sites.
-The owner Silvio suggests she share the place with Charlie, the other tenant and a wine expert, as the annual Vinitaly European wine expo is monopolising the housing availability.
-He waves it off as their destiny.
+On arrival, Julie finds the villa has been double-booked through two different short-term rental sites, while the ongoing European wine expo means that all local accommodation is fully booked.
+The villa owner, Silvio, suggests she share the place with the other tenant, a British wine expert named Charlie.

-Julie hurries to follow her jam-packed itinerary but soon is forced to toss it.
+Julie tries to follow her jam-packed itinerary but soon is forced to abandon it.
 Feeling dejected, she returns to the villa to find Charlie has read her personal journal.
-He equates going back to an ex as putting on dirty underwear after showering.
+He equates going back to an ex to putting on dirty underwear after showering.
 Julie hangs up on Brandon.

-Charlie explains his job with a UK wine importer, in which he must get exclusivity rights on wines cheaply to maximize their profits.
+Charlie explains his job involves securing exclusive rights on wines cheaply to maximize the UK importer's profits.
 Soon after, Julie discovers his extreme allergies when street cats come pouring in when cracking a window.
 When she complains about him on the phone to her friend Rob, he suggests she drive him out.

-Julie buys lots of green olives, a known attractant to cats, surrounds Charlie with them, and opens the window.
-He wakes covered in welts and in pain, and shortly "delares war" on her.
-As Charlie is leaving the apartment, he comes across her bags being delivered from the airline.
-He sends them back, saying she was institutionalized and wants them donated.
+Julie uses green olives, a known attractant to cats, to trigger a feline invasion of Charlie's bedroom.
+Waking up covered in welts and in pain, he "declares war" on her.
+In the staircase he comes across her bags being delivered from the airline.
+He sends them back, saying Julie was institutionalized and wants them donated.